 However, despite the above advantages, CoAP still has some weaknesses.

-- Message unreliability – CoAP adds a method to confirm messages are received.
-However, this does still not verify that it was received in its entirety and decoded properly.
+- Message unreliability – CoAP adds a method to confirm when messages are received.
+Unfortunately, this does not verify that a message was received in its entirety and decoded properly.

-- Issues with NAT and firewalls – CoAP can have issues communicating with Network Address Translation (NAT) devices because the IP can become dynamic over time.
-For this reason, CoAP is only really suited to devices with resource limitations, such as IoT microcontrollers.
+- Issues with NAT and firewalls – CoAP can have issues communicating with Network Address Translation (NAT) devices because the IP can become dynamic (start to change regularly) over time.
+Plus, CoAP can have trouble getting through firewalls because of its low power constraints.
+For this reason, CoAP is only really suited to power-constrained devices with a static IP, such as IoT microcontrollers.

-If you’re looking to improve your experience using CoAP, Nabto Edge supports CoAP using the Nabto Edge Direct protocol.
+If you want to improve your experience using CoAP, Nabto Edge supports CoAP using the Nabto Edge Direct protocol.

 IoT protocols Comparison Table